 Conformity Assurance Body Mentored Work Phase (CAB Mentored Work Phase): Period of time where GEC provides additional support to a newly approved Conformity Assurance Body to increase its proficiency in EPEAT Program required methods of conformity assurance.
 During this Phase, GEC evaluates and approves the Conformity Assurance Body's conformity decisions made in the Initial Documentation Review for its initial Participating Manufacturer clients.
-Because Conformity Assurance Bodies in this Phase cannot activate products or newly selected Criteria or remove a Documentation Review requirement for a Criterion, GEC facilitates these activities for them.
+Because Conformity Assurance Bodies in this Phase cannot activate products or newly selected Criteria, GEC facilitates these activities for them.